Finite and Corruption-Robust Regret Bounds in Online Inverse Linear Optimization under M-Convex Action Sets: -Regret Algorithm under Corruptions

 We extend \cref{alg:uncorrupted} to handle corrupted instances, where the agent's actions are adversarially corrupted in up to $C$ rounds.
 We show that a simple modification yields a regret upper bound of $O((C + 1)d \log d)$, without using any prior knowledge of $C$.
 Our high-level idea is to restart \cref{alg:uncorrupted} whenever we detect a corruption that prevents us from guaranteeing that we incur no regret.
 To this end, we utilize the acyclicity of the directed graph formed by $A_t$.

 Recall that $A_t$ maintains a set of pairs of indices $(i, j)$ such that $w^*(i) > w^*(j)$ must hold for $x_1, \ldots, x_{t-1}$ to be optimal for $w^*$.
 Consider the directed graph $([d], A_t)$.
-A key observation is that if $([d], A_{t+1})$ has a cycle, at least one of the observed actions is suboptimal, i.e., corrupted.
-For later use, we state this in a general form for any interval of rounds.\looseness=-1
+A key observation is that if $([d], A_{t+1})$ has a cycle, at least one of the observed actions is suboptimal, i.e., corrupted.\footnote{ This implication uses the distinctness condition in \cref{assumption:boundedness}.
+If tied components are allowed, a directed cycle may instead indicate that the corresponding coordinates of $w^*$ have equal values, and we cannot distinguish such cycles from those caused by corruptions.
+In the uncorrupted setting, this can be handled by contracting strongly connected components, as in \cref{asec:tied-components}.\looseness=-1 } For later use, we state this in a general form for any interval of rounds.\looseness=-1

 \begin{lemma} Let $t', t \in \set*{0,\dots,T}$ with $t' < t$ and define the arc set for this interval as